 I think in the future this will be a big problem.
 People who are taking out an IVA now, under the 2014 Protocol, will have a clause that says “Remortgage includes other secured lending such as a secured loan.”

 Most current IVAs, including all those based on the 2010 Protocol, do not have this clause – they just refer to a “remortgage”.
 The term “remortgage” doesn’t include taking a secured loan.
-So unless you have agreed to a variation of your IVA terms, for example to include the 2014 Protocol, you don’t have to agree to a secured loan.
+So unless you have agreed to a variation of your IVA terms, for example, to include the 2014 or 2016 Protocol, you don’t have to agree to a secured loan.
 Ask your IVA firm to explain why you have to have a secured loan and then put in a formal complaint.

 If you have agreed to a variation, you may still have very good grounds for challenging this.
 Read IVAs and secured loans – how to complain which looks at this subject in more detail.